miniworld-project/miniworld_core/README.md

 # MiniWorld Core

 Work-in-Progress!
-Code and documentation are following ...
+Documentation is created step by step.
+Code is available in the nightly branch atm.
+We are currently working on first acceptance and func local tests.
+We are looking forward to provide a basically tested version soon in the master branch.

 ## About
 MiniWorld (Mobile Infrastructure'n'Network Integrated World) enables network emulation in Linux.